Nobody else in today’s meeting was born in New Jersey.

 The lie turned out to be that she never lived outside Iowa City, because for one year she lived in a different city in Iowa.

 And in that one moment, I suddenly remembered how glad I am for all the varied truths I have managed to gather in my short life.
-I felt glad to have studied abroad, to have written a column that earned me hate mail, to have skydived and bungee jumped, and to have taught an Indian village how to dance the Macarena.
+I felt glad to have studied abroad on the other side of the world, to have skydived and bungee jumped in New Zealand, and to have taught an Indian village how to dance the Macarena.

 This is always how it is with me.
 I go back and forth.
 I feel a push and a pull.
 I want to be far but I want to be close.
 I want to have adventures but I want the familiar.
 I crave excitement and calm.
 I am jealous of people who stay until I remember that I’m not.
 I am made up of these two opposing desires, one of which has been allowed to develop only because I was pushed to leave home.